 How to Use Content to Create Content

 Of course, it doesn’t take a genius to figure out that one idea can give birth to another.
-You can look at successful posts on blogs other than your own and use them as inspiration.
-You can use the same title, reformulate it, and then write a completely different article.
+Look at successful posts on blogs other than your own and use them as inspiration.
+Use the same title, reformulate it, and then write a completely different article.
 You can use your old content which was well received by your audience and write an update to it.
 Or, you can mix things up and create an infographic for it.
-There’s nothing wrong in recycling old quality ideas, as long as you don’t base your entire blog on it.
+There’s nothing wrong with recycling old quality ideas, as long as you don’t base your entire blog on it.